 When it comes to winter sports, wearing the appropriate gear is essential.
 Due to the significantly low temperatures outside, be sure to dress in layers.
 Wearing multiple layers will help prevent frostbite and hypothermia.

-In addition to dressing warm, wear the appropriate protective gear while participating in activity.
+In addition to dressing warm, wear the appropriate protective gear while participating in activities.
 Most winter sports require a helmet, gloves, boots, and goggles.
-Specific padding may be needed for others, and should be applied before beginning the activity.
+Specific padding may be needed for others and should be applied before beginning the activity.